You've probably heard

+Fashionista: There are about a million kids who want to be fashion designers right now, why do you think you've succeeded?
 GB: I've been so incredibly blessed with the support of friends that work in the industry.
 I also think that being gracious, appreciative, and kind goes along way in a town of people that are sometimes not so nice to work with.
 I also think I offer something unique in the market right now.
 Customers want something special, a luxury item not everyone else is going to have.
 There's a need for a younger voice in the millinery world.

+Fashionista: Do you prefer designing hats or clothes?
 GB: Hats are the icing on the cake.
 I believe that they're necessary to my complete design vision.
 At the moment, I prefer designing hats because they bring me so much happiness!
 But I went to Parsons to train in clothing design and that will always be my true passion.
 Chanel, Lanvin, they all began as milliners.
 It's an incredible craft, that at this point allows me to make a statement in the fashion world.
 The art of making couture hats translates into clothing in the high standards of construction, and has absolutely influenced the way I design clothing.

 Fashionista: What's something no one knows about you?
 GB: I'm a nationally ranked synchronized swimmer.
 I was state solo-champion multiple years in a row!
 We would wear the most intricate sequined bathing suits, and incredible headpieces.

+Fashionista: What do you want to be doing in ten years?
 GB: I'd like to have a large platform from which to project my aesthetic.
 I'd love to work for a major house that I admire, Elsa Schiaparelli's re-launch would be a dream.
 If my brand continues to grow, I see a full runway ready to wear collection in ten years, no doubt.